FlorianLudwig/pdk8s/README.md

 ## Importing existing charts

 You might already have templates you want to build upon, you can easily import them using `pdk8s.k8s.parse`.
-Let's assume you have the follwoing `chart.yaml`:
+Let's assume you have the following `chart.yaml`:

 ```yaml
 apiVersion: v1